The Buddha’s first talk 2,500 years ago questioning the tenets of Hindu Orthodoxy was in Varanasi, the global epicenter of Hindu Orthodoxy.

 Varanasi the grande-dame, now grossly disfigured, ravaged beyond recognition, grimly tolerated this provocative heresy.
 But no guard or soldier felt the need to step forward.

 The Buddha kept coming back for the next 40 years.
 His vocal new disciples kept escalating a diatribe in ever-sharper pitch.

-But unlike in Jerusalem, Baghdad, or even Athens, the Buddha was neither crucified, impaled nor made to drink poison.
-He was never exiled, jailed, not even arrested.
+But unlike in Jerusalem, Baghdad or even Athens, the Buddha was neither crucified, impaled nor made to drink poison.
+He was never exiled or jailed, not even arrested.

-In telling contrast, modern Indian Governments stand at the ready, prepared for abject capitulation to any rampageous protest, every claim of ‘Hurt Sentiment’, typically by an illiterate and bumptious horde.
+In telling contrast, modern Indian Governments stand at the ready, prepared for abject capitulation to any rampageous mob, every claim of religious affront and ‘hurt sentiment’, typically by an illiterate and bumptious horde.

 Mullahs troll the 72 Virgins waiting in Paradise.
 Missionaries harvest souls waylaid here on earth.
 While Hindu secularist public-intellectuals, the distant flotsam from the creative outpourings of the European Enlightenment, with the righteous rage of the new convert, gut the sanctum, trash the system.

 India ranks 142 out of 180 in the latest World Press Freedom Index, behind Kyrgyzstan, the Congo and the South-Sudan.
 Discounting the usual scoring biases of the judges and their typically modest understanding of cultural histories, that would still have made the old residents of Varanasi sit-up in disbelief.